digiou/peersim.gui/README.md

-# PViz: Visualizations for P2P simulation on Peersim.
+# PViz: Visualizations for P2P simulation on Peersim

 ## What is PViz?
 PViz is an expansion of [PeerSim](http://peersim.sourceforge.net).
 It extends PeerSim's engine in order to offer various visualizations on top of the running simulation.
 PViz uses [Z.U.I.s](http://en.wikipedia.org/wiki/Zooming_user_interface) in order to deal with simulations that involve large numbers of nodes.

+This is a work in progress.

+## Where is this?
 This is the main repository of PViz.

-It still is a work in progress.

 ## Extra libraries
 - [MiGLayout](http://www.miglayout.com/)